uw-dims/dims-tp/docs/source/appendices.rst

    If ``ubuntu-14.04.2-amd64-base-keyed`` appears in the list, then you already have this box file installed, and you can go to the next step.
-If it is not installed, perform the steps at :ref:`dimspacker:vmquickstart` throught the box installation step at :ref:`dimspacker:vmquickstartinstallboxes`.
+If it is not installed, perform the steps at :ref:`dimspacker:vmquickstart` through the box installation step at :ref:`dimspacker:vmquickstartinstallboxes`.

 ..